-My idea is that each student will flip a card with a question, either from U-KNOW deck or any of the other task-card based games, and if they get the question right, they get to hang a monkey that is their color on the chain.
+My idea is that each student will flip a card with a question, either from a U-KNOW deck or any of the other task-card-based games, and if they get the question right, they get to hang a monkey that is their color on the chain.
 This is a fun way to tally correct answers!

 You can also use these little monkeys in a fun, full class activity.